Part 2 of Shipping Wonders of the World was published on Thursday 6th February 1936.

 9. British Pilot Signal.
 (Is also flown at the bow by ship which is flying pilot flag H, or No. 23.); 10.
 Engines going astern; 11.
 The Blue Peter - vessel about to sail; 12.
 Quarantine Flag; 13.
 International Code Pilot Signal (P.T.); 14.
 Customs House Flag; 15.
 War Department Flag; 16.
 Distress Signal.
 (Letters N.C. of International Code.); 17.
 Distress Distant Signal.
 (Seldom used.); 18.
 Admiral of the Fleet - when flown at the foremast head.
 (See also No. 1.); 19.
 Admiral; 20.
 Vice-Admiral; 21.
 Rear-Admiral; 22.
 Commodore’s Broad Pennant; 23.
 British Pilot Boat Flag; 24.
 Blue Ensign, flown by Fleet Auxiliaries; 25.
 Canadian Merchant Ensign; 26.
 Australian Merchant Ensign; 27.
 Royal Mail; 28.
 Cone warning of Northerly Gale; 29.
 Cone warning of Southerly Gale.

-THE train ferry must carry railway carriages, freight cars and sometimes locomotives on her main deck.
+The train ferry must carry railway carriages, freight cars and sometimes locomotives on her main deck.
 In addition, sleeping and dining accommodation for passengers and, in many modem ships, a garage are essential.
 Since much of the heavy cargo is on deck, the hull - as will be seen - is a broad, shallow one, and there is ample space below the deck for machinery.
-To prevent any twisting due to corner loading, the hull must be stiffened with strong fore-and-aft girders.
-A different type of train ferry is illustrated in part 22.
 This is the first article in a long-running series illustrating various Merchant Ship Types.